IngCampos/laravel-vue-project/README.md

 - Manage the security, views, routes, model, controllers, etc as Laravel works.
 - Use third party packages like vue-json-csv, vue-sweetalert2 and vue2-datepicker.

-Then I take some courses of Laravel and I improve my skills by using:
+Then I take some courses and I improve the project with:

 - Fix an admin template, where styles and some html elements are defined.
 - Optimize some views by getting the data in the view(not by HTTP client).